 10 U.S. Food and Drug Administration.
 FDA Issues Emergency Use Authorization for Third COVID-19 Vaccine.
 Feb.
 27, 2021.

 11 Knapp A, Rosenbaum L. Here’s What You Need to Know About Astra Zeneca’s COVID-19 Vaccine.
 Forbes Nov.
 23 2020.

 12 Robert-Guroff M. Replicating and non-replicating viral vectors for vaccine development.
 Curr Opin Biotechnol.
 December 2007;18(6):546-556.

 13 U.S. Food and Drug Administration.
 Emergency Use Authorization for Vaccines Explained.
 Nov.
 20, 2020.

 14 U.S. Centers for Disease Control and Prevention.
-Severe Acute Respiratory Syndrome (SARS): Frequently Asked Questions.
+Frequently Asked Questions about SARS.
+In: Severe Acute Respiratory Syndrome (SARS).
 May 3, 2005.

 18 Fisher BL.
 Coronavirus (COVID-19) Pandemic: NVIC Special Report.
 National Vaccine Information Center (NVIC) February-June 2020.